Roadie Spotlight: ichika

 There are quite a few videos of ichika’s playing online, but we’ve picked out his two most well-known songs “illusory sense” [sic] and “a bell is not a bell” [sic] for you to check out here.

-The “illusory sense” song creates a very ethereal ambience that would fit into a fantasy movie.
+The “illusory sense” song creates a very ethereal ambiance that would fit into a fantasy movie.
 The accompanying music video is equally enchanting, and the story of a young woman washed up on an isolated island matches the mood of ichika’s playing.

 Check it out here: